RonPieket/MojoLib/pages.markdown

 --------
 If your keys are unique integers and also well-distributed, for example ( 0xc94f1aa2, 0x278a827f, 0x18f12203 ), *and never zero*, the MojoHash wrapper template will endow it with the required members to be used as a key_T.
 The value you provide will be used as-is.
 Integer value 0 will be considered Null.

-The MojoHash wrapper template has an implicit constructor and a cast operator to make the wrapper nearly invisible, other than in the container declaration.
+The MojoHash wrapper template has an implicit constructor and a cast operator to make the use of the wrapper nearly invisible, other than in the container declaration.

 \code{.cpp}
 MojoSet< MojoHash< int > > set( "set" ); // Here you see it...